-- a) the title of this Malaysian Standard has been changed from Halalan-toyyiban assurance pipeline Halalan-toyyiban assurance pipeline Part 2: Management system requirements for warehousing and related activities, to Halal supply chain management system Part 2: Warehousing General requirements; - b) the term 'halalan toyyiban' assurance pipeline has been replaced with 'halal supply chain'; - c) clause 2 on normative references has been added; - d) the requirement for "outsource" has been added; - e) the term 'halalan toyyiban' has been replaced with 'halal'; - f) the term 'toyyiban status' has been replaced with 'halal status' and the term 'toyyiban' has been deleted; - g) the term 'shariah ritual cleansing' has been replaced with 'sertu'; - h) the clause on "halalan toyyiban leader" has been deleted; - i) "halalan toyyiban committee" has been replaced with "internal halal committee"; - clause on outsource, service providers/ subcontractors control has been added; - k) clause 6.4.1.2 of water supply has been deleted; - I) table B2b.
+- a) the title of this Malaysian Standard has been changed from Halalan-toyyiban assurance pipeline Part 3: Management system requirements for retailing, to Halal supply chain management system Part 3: Retailing General requirements - b) the term 'halalan toyyiban' assurance pipeline has been replaced with 'halal supply chain'; - c) clause 2 on normative references has been added; - a) the requirement for "outsource" has been added; - b) the term 'halalan toyyiban' has been replaced with 'halal'; - c) the term 'toyyiban status' has been replaced with 'halal status' and the term 'toyyiban' has been deleted: - d) the term 'shariah ritual cleansing' has been replaced with 'sertu'; - e) the terms and definitions of 'toyyib/ toyyiban' and 'transportation unit' have been deleted, - f) clause on 'halalan toyyiban leader' has been deleted; - g) 'halalan toyyiban committee' has been replaced with 'internal halal committee'; - h) the clause on 'transport' has been replaced with 'preparation and dispatch'; - i) clause on 'Evaluation for release of doubtful products and/or goods' has been added; - j) clauses on 'outsource, service providers/ subcontractors control' and 'transport location' has been added; - k) clause 6.11.1 of drainage and waste disposal systems has been deleted. - I) table B2b.
 Toyyiban Control Point severity/impact ranking has been deleted; and - m) status of Annex B has been changed from normative to informative.

-This Malaysian Standard cancels and replaces MS 2400-2:2010, Halalan-toyyiban assurance pipeline - Part 2: Management system requirements for warehousing and related activities.
+This Malaysian Standard cancels and replaces MS 2400-3:2010, Halalan-toyyiban assurance pipeline - Part 3: Management system requirements for retailing.